 5. Social Security and Medicare Refunds

 Non-residents for tax purposes, or F-1 students who have been in the US for less than 5 calendar years are not subject to Social Security and Medicare tax withholding.
 If your employer accidentally withheld Social Security and Medicare from your pay, you are entitled to a refund claim.
 Always check your W-2 for that!
 Sometimes even Macalester does it by mistake.
-You should FIRST contact the employer for reimbursement.
+You should FIRST contact your employer for reimbursement.
 Read the "Withholding Social Security and Medicare Taxes" sheet and feel free to share it with your employer.
 If you are unable to get a refund from the employer, file a claim for refund with the following completed forms and supporting documents:

 Important: In form 843, line 6 (labelled "Original Return") is a common place for error.
 Note that the appropriate box to be checked in that item is 941 and NOT 1040.
 Similarly, the "Type of tax" in line 3 should be "Employment" and not "Income."